meilisearch/documentation/learn/core_concepts/relevancy.md

 ]
 ```

-Depending on your needs, you might want to change this order of importance.
-To do so, you can use the [update settings](/reference/api/settings.md#update-settings) or [update ranking rules endpoint](/reference/api/ranking_rules.md#update-ranking-rules).
+Depending on your needs, you might want to change this order.
+To do so, you can use the [update settings endpoint](/reference/api/settings.md#update-settings) or [update ranking rules endpoint](/reference/api/ranking_rules.md#update-ranking-rules).

 #### 1. Words